rizky-drakos/ahus/README.md

     --threshold     A utility threshold.
 ```

-There are three files under the data folder, those are how we provide the data to the program.
-You can update the folder name (e.g. data -> data-v1) but please do not change filenames insdie it.
+There are three files under the data folder, those are places where we feed data to the program.
+Feel free to update the folder name (e.g. data -> data-v1) but please do not change the filenames inside it.

 ## I want to see an example